-The majority of plant miRNA genes are transcribed by RNA polymerase II and result in the production of polyadenylated primary transcripts [7].
-A strict correlation between expression levels of individual precursors and levels of mature miRNAs should not be expected.
+Whole transcriptome sequencing and differential expression of precursors levels of mature miRNAs should not be expected.
 Mature miRNAs are likely to be, in general, more stable than their corresponding primary transcripts and may derive from more than one genomic locus.
-Furthermore, recent data in plants [45] and animals [46] suggest that a variety of mechanisms, including alternative splicing and the specific binding of protein factors, can regulate the efficiency with which pri- or pre-miRNAs are processed.
-High levels of primary transcript can thus be associated with low levels of mature miRNAs and vice-versa.
+Furthermore, recent data in plants [46] and animals [47] suggest that a variety of mechanisms, including alternative splicing and the specific binding of protein factors, can regulate the efficiency with which pri- or pre-miRNAs are processed.
+High levels of primary transcript can thus be associated with low levels of mature miRNAs and viceversa.
 These considerations notwithstanding, it is reasonable to presume that sequences derived from highly expressed pri-miRNA transcripts should be represented in whole transcriptome "deep sequencing" experiments.